Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The moderate Airport Mesa loop leads around the base of the large mesa and offers beautiful views of the scenery below.
 It’s one of the best places to watch the sunset and enjoy the beautiful color changes in the red rock country.

-Airport Mesa is also the site of one of Sedona’s vortexes where the Earth’s energy radiates at greater intensity.
+Airport Mesa is also the site of one of Sedona’s vortexes where the Earth’s energy allegedly radiates at greater intensity.

 Boynton Canyon

-This hike will take you to an iconic subway cave with sweeping views
+This hike will take you to an iconic Subway Cave with sweeping views.

 Scenic view of the red rocks from the inside of a secret unique cave in Sedona